hendrixjoseph/hendrixjoseph.github.io/_posts/2021-07-08-arcadia-powers-community-solar-program-review.md

 They've still my local provider - I pay Arcadia and then Arcadia pays DP&L.

-At the beginning of April (the transaction posted on April 9th), I paid for one unit of [Arcadia Power's Community Solar Program
+At the beginning of April (the transaction posted on April 9th), I paid for one unit of [Arcadia Power's Community Solar Program](https://www.arcadia.com/article/what-is-community-solar).
-](https://www.arcadia.com/article/what-is-community-solar).
 The upfront cost was $100 (although I paid with my Citi Double Cash card, effectively bringing the price down to $98).
 In return, I get a discount on my electric bill for the next ten years.

 There's supposed to be a solar dashboard, but as of now, I'm still seeing the following when I try to look at it: